daddel80/notepadpp-multireplace/README.md

 - **Upward Arrow**: Clicking on the upward arrow on the right side of a row transfers the contents of the row back into the "Find what:" and "Replace with:" fields for editing and re-insertion.

-- **Double-Click**: Double-clicking a row will also copy its contents to the "Find what:" and "Replace with:" fields.
+- **Double-Click/ Space key**: Double-clicking a row will also copy its contents to the "Find what:" and "Replace with:" fields.

 - **Delete Button (X)**: The X button deletes the corresponding row.
 You can also delete a row by selecting it and pressing the "Delete" key.
 Multiple rows can be selected and deleted simultaneously.